susanodii/Glasp/Glasp.md

 ![](images/threeDot_icon_drop_down.png)

-8. To add tags to your highlights, click on the tag icon and tag.
+8. To add tags to your highlights, click on the tag icon aand add your tag text.
    ![](images/tag_icon.png)

    ![](images/added_tag.png)